lordhj/friendly_insult/readme.txt

-This is a short version of friendly insult application which is created by me.
+This is a short version of friendly insult application which is created entirely by me.
+It allows you to mail some funny insults to your friends within an instant.
+I have uploaded only the UI currently.
+As the mailing and the main algorithm is still in progress.